Art & Science of Beer

 If you're interested in hosting Gique's Art & Science of Beer event, please contact us!
 See below for more info on upcoming events near you.

-Join Gique at the 2017 Cambridge Science Festival for our Annual Art & Science of Beer Event!
-You'll enjoy a private beer tasting experience with a Guinness Brewery Ambassador and Certified Cicerone, eat delicious oysters, and then hang out at our craft beer art exhibit and enjoy food & company afterwards!
+Join Gique at the 2018 Cambridge Science Festival for our Annual Art & Science of Beer Event!
+You can sign up for a private beer tasting experience with a Guinness Brewery Ambassador and Certified Cicerone, and then hang out at our craft beer art exhibit and enjoy great food & drinks afterwards!

 Art & Science of Beer at Mystic Brewery